Alan Sosa

-Alan Sosa (born 18 March 1994) is an Argentine professional footballer who plays as a midfielder, most recently for Brown.
+Alan Ezequiel Alexis Sosa (born 18 March 1994) is an Argentine professional footballer who plays as a midfielder for Torneo Federal A club Independiente de Chivilcoy.

 Career

 Club

 Sosa's career began with Brown.
 His professional debut arrived on 5 April 2013 during a 4–0 win in Primera B Metropolitana over Villa Dálmine, which was his sole appearance in the 2012–13 season which Brown ended with promotion.
 In the following four years, Sosa featured in a total of eleven matches for the club.
 In July 2017, Sosa joined Primera C Metropolitana's Cañuelas on loan.
 Two goals, including his career first against Dock Sud on 6 March, in twenty appearances followed.

 International

 In 2016, Sosa was selected by Julio Olarticoechea's Argentina U23s for the Sait Nagjee Trophy in India.